 Throughout his career as a lawyer, Mark has litigated cases in multiple jurisdictions with a focus on justice for clients and to serve the public good.
 He has been an attorney at Loevy & Loevy from 2004-2010 and 2015-present.
 Mark’s work at Loevy & Loevy focuses on representing clients whose rights have been violated by law enforcement (including excessive force, wrongful imprisonment, and prisoner rights) or schools (including gender discrimination and sexual misconduct).
 Before joining Loevy & Loevy, Mark was a disability rights lawyer in Vermont.
 He also served as a municipal lawyer for the City of Chicago.
 Mark has argued appeals before the United States Court of Appeals for the Seventh Circuit and the Vermont Supreme Court.

 After representing students as an attorney at Loevy & Loevy, Mark took a leave from the firm between 2010-2015 to obtain his Masters in Education from the University of Massachusetts at Amherst in order to teach at schools in disadvantaged communities.
-Since he returned to Loevy & Loevy, Mark continues to work with students and teaches education law to graduate students.
+Since he returned to Loevy & Loevy, Mark continues to work with students.
 Mark has served on the boards of civil rights, educational, and disability rights organizations.

 • New York